-- i) Baltic Sea 1: a 2 GW offshore wind construction with cable connections to Denmark (DK) and Germany (DE) in 2030 - ii) Baltic Sea 2: a 3 GW offshore wind construction with cable connections to DK and DE in 2030 - iii) Baltic Sea 3: a 3 GW offshore wind stepwise construction with cable connections to DK and DE in 2030 and 2031 - iv) Baltic Sea 4: a 1.2 GW offshore wind construction with cable connection to DK only https://consultations.entsoe.eu/system-development/tyndp2020/
+- i) Baltic Sea 1: a 2 GW offshore wind construction with cable connections to Denmark (DK) and Germany (DE) in 2030 - ii) Baltic Sea 2: a 3 GW offshore wind construction with cable connections to DK and DE in 2030 - iii) Baltic Sea 3: a 3 GW offshore wind stepwise construction with cable connections to DK and DE in 2030 and 2031 - iv) Baltic Sea 4: a 1.2 GW offshore wind construction with cable connection to DK only

-Baltic Sea 1: 2 GW offshore wind with 1.2 GW cable to DK and 2 GW to DE established in 2030 contains a 1.2 GW cable for Denmark and 2 GW for Germany.
+Baltic Sea 1: 2 GW5 offshore wind with 1.2 GW cable to DK and 2 GW to DE established in 2030

+The first investment scenario contains the establishment of an energy island in the Baltic Sea with a capacity of 2 GW offshore wind.
+In terms of cables, the scenario contains a 1.2 GW cable for Denmark and 2 GW for Germany.
 The scenario enables establishment in 2030 but with a high risk of delays and requirements for optimising processes.
 The scenario is included in the CBA, as the KEI20 prescribes that the energy island in the Baltic Sea is to be realised by 2030 and have a total capacity of 2 GW.